Health Canada

 • IGRs

-• Livestock for Food (USC # 8) and Non-Food (USC # 9)
+• Animals for Food Production (USC #8) and Animals for Production of Non-Food Commodities (USC #9)

-• all other prescribed veterinary drugs
+• All other prescribed veterinary drugs

 25. Human Habitat and Recreational Areas